Lifecycle Hooks

 - Validation of the GraphQL AST against the GraphQL schema.

-- Execution of the GraphQL operation.
+- Execution of the GraphQL operation according to the GraphQL AST.

 from undine.hooks import LifecycleHook